cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-adjustment-total-effects.md

-# Adjustment and Total Effects: Amenability and Discrete Variables
+# Detail: Adjustment and Total Effects: Amenability and Discrete Variables

 This page documents how the **Adjustment and Total Effects** tool reports results, with particular emphasis on **amenability** and the handling of **discrete variables**.